Ravi Patel (actor): Television and film

+Since 2023, Patel has played a main role as Amit Patel in the Fox sitcom Animal Control.

 Other

 Patel is the co-founder of This Bar Saves Lives, which donates a meal packet for every granola bar they sell.
 He is an active investor in start-ups in health and wellness.

 Personal life

-Patel is married to actress Mahaley Patel with whom he has a daughter named Amelie.
+Patel is married to actress Mahaley Patel, with whom he has a daughter named Amelie.